 Ideally, we would want to have enough data that we can make Δt as small as possible, in order to specify velocity over increasingly fine intervals of time.
-The ultimate limit would be letting the time interval go to zero, so we could speak of velocity at a precise instant in time, the instantaneous velocity v.
-Of course, no real data set has time intervals of zero, but for the purpose of building a mathematical model, it is much more convenient.
+The ultimate limit would be letting the time interval go to zero, so we could speak of velocity at a precise instant in time.
+Mathematically, this is no more than the definition of a derivative, and the derivative of position with respect to time gives us the instantaneous velocity v: